Becky139/Battleship/README.md

 #### New User Goals
 1. As a new user, I want to see clear instructions for gameplay.
-2. As a new user, I want to see a visual representation of my remaining lives.
+2. As a new user, I want to see a visual representation of my remaining Shots.
 3. As a new user, I want the ability to replay the game.

 #### Current User
 1. As a current user, I want the ability to replay the game.
-2. As a current user, I want the guess word to follow a certain theme.
+2. As a current user, I want the guess and hit the various ships.
-3. As a current user, I want the choice to use different themes.
+3. As a current user, I want the choice to use different ship sizes.

 ### Development-Planes